 Getting to Andalusia

 Our road trip through Southern Spain took 3 weeks although that did include driving through France.
 You can fly into any one of the 9 international airports which serve as regional gateways.
-Five are located within Andalucia; Malaga, Seville, Almeria, Granada and Jerez, and four located just outside Andalucia; Gibraltar, Faro, Murcia, Alicante.
+Five are located within Andalucia; Malaga, Seville, Almeria, Granada and Jerez, and four are located just outside Andalucia; Gibraltar, Faro, Murcia, and Alicante.